Popusa/TicTacToe/README.md

 This project will teach me more and more about web development and algorithms and I am very excited to take another step forward in my web development journey.

-The link for the live version: will put here when I finish the project.
+The link for the live version: https://popusa.github.io/tic-tac-toe/